Skip to main content

 Can You Enter Canada With a Misdemeanor?

 A CBSA officer at a port of entry will take the facts of your conviction and ask: "What Canadian Criminal Code offence does this most closely match?"
-That equivalent Canadian offence then determines your tier of inadmissibility under IRPA section 36.
+The officer compares the essential elements of your foreign offence to the elements of the Canadian offence, not the two names.
+That equivalent Canadian offence, and the maximum sentence Parliament attached to it, then determines your tier of inadmissibility under IRPA section 36.

-The result: a US misdemeanor that sounds minor can map to a Canadian offence carrying a maximum of 10 years imprisonment, placing it in the serious criminality tier (IRPA s.36(1)) — the same tier as felonies.
-Conversely, some US felonies may map to Canadian offences with lower maximums and fall in the criminality tier (IRPA s.36(2)).
+The result can feel counter-intuitive.
+A US misdemeanor that sounds minor can map to a Canadian offence carrying a maximum of 10 years imprisonment, placing it in the serious criminality tier (IRPA s.36(1)), the same tier as many felonies.
+The clearest example is a first DUI: a misdemeanor in most US states, but in Canada it maps to impaired operation, which carries a 10-year maximum.
+What this means for you: a single fine-only conviction can trigger the strictest inadmissibility category, while the actual penalty you paid in the US barely matters.
+Conversely, some US felonies map to Canadian offences with lower maximums and fall in the lighter criminality tier (IRPA s.36(2)).
+The label is never the deciding factor; the Canadian maximum sentence is.

 Two Tiers of Criminal Inadmissibility Under IRPA